paker6808/taskmaster-pro/README.md

 **Authentication & Security:** User accounts leverage ASP.NET Core Identity (with custom ApplicationUser extending IdentityUser) for robust authentication.
 I require email confirmation and strong passwords (min 8 chars with mixed case and digits).
 All API endpoints use JWT (JSON Web Tokens) for stateless auth – after login the client gets a signed JWT, which is included in requests.
 JWT is an industry-standard token format for secure information exchange[5].
 I enforce role-based authorization: users can have User or Admin roles (defined in configuration).
 Admin-only controllers (like AdminController) are protected by `[Authorize(Roles="Admin")]`.
 Additionally, Google reCAPTCHA (v3 with occasional challenge prompts) is integrated on all forms that change state (registration, password reset) to prevent bots – normally invisible, but sometimes users must complete a visual challenge.

 **Email / External Services:** The API sends email notifications (confirmations, password resets) using SMTP via a pluggable IEmailSender.
+By default the application uses a generic SMTP sender configured via MailSettings.
+Supported providers include:
+- Gmail
+- Brevo (formerly Sendinblue) - recommended for production with a verified custom domain (e.g., `taskmasterpro.site`) and a dedicated sender email like `no-reply@taskmasterpro.site`. **This ensures deliverability and avoids errors (like HTTP 400 on registration) due to unverified sender addresses.**
+- Mailjet
+- Elastic Email

-By default the application uses a generic SMTP sender configured via MailSettings (so you can supply Gmail, Brevo, Mailjet, Elastic Email or any SMTP provider credentials).
-If you want provider-specific capabilities (template management, webhooks, analytics, higher throughput or improved deliverability) we can integrate a provider API/SDK later.
-User sessions are cached in Redis (StackExchange.Redis) for distributed session support – Redis is an in-memory store often used for caching/scalable session state[7].
-Application configuration (like JWT secret, email SMTP settings, reCAPTCHA secret) is managed via `appsettings.json` and environment variables.
-Logging is handled by Serilog, writing to console and rolling log files (in a `/Logs` directory).
+Provider-specific capabilities (template management, webhooks, analytics, higher throughput, improved deliverability) can be integrated later via provider API/SDK.

+**User sessions:** Cached in Redis (StackExchange.Redis) for distributed session support – Redis is an in-memory store often used for caching/scalable session state[7].
+**Application configuration:** Managed via `appsettings.json` and environment variables (JWT secret, email SMTP settings, reCAPTCHA secret, etc.).
+**Logging:** Handled by Serilog, writing to console and rolling log files (in a `/Logs` directory).

 **API Features:** Key backend features include:
 - **User Management:** Register, email-confirm, login, password reset (with security question and reCAPTCHA), profile update, change password, delete account (soft delete).
 Admins can list users, change roles, and unlock locked accounts.